Nandan1234567/Train-Reservation/README.md

 * The JWT Bearer pipeline pulls the JWKS automatically from `https://{Domain}/.well-known/openid-configuration` — signature validation does not require manual key setup.
 * Scopes from the token are mapped to policies via `[Authorize(Policy = "reservations:write")]`.

 **Local user cache.** Auth0 is the source of truth for identity.
-We keep a thin `User` table keyed by Auth0 `sub` that caches `email` and `full name`, so reservation reads don't need to call the Auth0 Management API on every request.
-On the first authenticated request, an `EnsureUserCache` middleware upserts the user from JWT claims.
+We keep a thin `User` table keyed by an internal Guid `Id` with a unique `Auth0Sub` column, caching `email` and `full name` so reservation reads don't need to call the Auth0 Management API on every request.
+On the first authenticated request, an `EnsureUserCache` middleware looks up the user by the `sub` claim from the JWT, inserts a new row with a fresh Guid if missing, and exposes the resulting internal `User.Id` to handlers.
 A `LastSyncedAt` column allows periodic refresh if profile data drifts.
+Decoupling the internal `Id` from `Auth0Sub` means changing the identity provider later does not require migrating every foreign key.

 ## 🧪 Testing